Lightning-AI/pytorch-lightning/docs/source-pytorch/data/custom_data_iterables.rst

   optimizers, trainer and dataloader to resume it at the exact same batch it crashed.
   This feature is called fault-tolerance and is limited to PyTorch DataLoaders.
-  Lighning needs to know a lot about sampling, fast forwarding and random number handling to enable fault tolerance, meaning that this cannot be supported for arbitrary iterables either.
+  Lighning needs to know a lot about sampling, fast forwarding and random number handling to enable fault tolerance, meaning that it cannot be supported for arbitrary iterables.